gravitational/gravity/docs/5.x/testplan.md

    - [ ] Verify can uninstall the cluster.
      - [ ] Verify AWS instances and other resources are deprovisioned.

+### Failover

+- [ ] Install 3-node cluster.
+  - [ ] Shutdown currently active master node.
+  - [ ] Verify planet master was re-elected and apiserver and other services started on it.

 ### Tele Build

 #### Open-Source Edition